COINtoolbox/DRACULA/README.md

 	PLOT_SPECS

-Remeber, all cases are configured by:

-	config.py

-If you are running the pipeline for comparison (see Advanced Use), the command is:

-	COMPARISON

-and the configuration file is:

-	config_comparison.py

 ## Outputs
 The outputs of reduction methods are placed in `red_data/`.
 They will be input for clustering and plotting unless stated otherwise.